compsocialscience/summer-institute/2018/helsinki/index.md

 We will have both streamed and locally produced content for your participants.

 The course is free for participants; we are still figuring if we have the ability to support meals & lodging.
-Students may receive 10 ECTS credits for successfully participating this course (including summer institute, project work and pre-arrival tasks).
+Students may receive ECTS credits for successfully participating this course (including summer institute, project work and pre-arrival tasks).
 Students at University of Helsinki or Aalto University will directly receive credits, while students from other universities receive a certificate.

 Application materials should be received by Friday, March 23, 2018.

+We have answered some questions in the [Frequently asked questions](./faq) page.
-Kindly sent all inquiries to [sicss-orgs@rajapinta.co](mailto:sicss-orgs@rajapinta.co).
+If these are unclear, kindly send your inquiries to [sicss-orgs@rajapinta.co](mailto:sicss-orgs@rajapinta.co).